All articles

 Kate Mueller

-Kate is our Chief Product Owl and Resident Cheesemonger.
+Kate is KnowledgeOwl's Documentation Goddess & Resident Cheesemonger.
 She has led a checkered past, including teaching college-level English and being the head of product for another small software company.
-She eats cheese.
-And in 2018 she hiked the entire Appalachian Trail, (which inspired her to eat more cheese).
-She scopes features, tests releases, writes our release notes and documentation, advises on writing and documentation architecture best practices, and tries to think of creative ways to solve customer problems.
+She LOVES cheese.
+In 2018, she hiked the entire Appalachian Trail, which inspired her to eat more cheese.
+At KnowledgeOwl, she writes our documentation and teaches Owlcademy classes and webinars.
+Outside of KnowledgeOwl, she advises on writing and documentation best practices as knowledge with sass and hosts The Not-Boring Tech Writer podcast.
 Connect with her on LinkedIn.